giltayar/module-resolution-from-the-ground-up/07-bundler-module-resolution/01-introduction/README.md

 - The bundler concatenates all the modules together and glues them with some kind of glue code that replaces the imports/exports

-- Let's see it with Vite, a very popular bundler these days
+- Let's see how it with Vite, a very popular bundler.

+- We install it via `pnpm add --save-dev vite`.

+- We build the bundle with `vite build .`, where `.` is a directory that has the `index.html`.

+- Vite searches for `<script>` or `<script src>` tags and recursively travels down the `import`-s and `require`-s to find all the modules that are used by the scripts.

+- Vite bundles them into one big `.js` file and creates an HTML file that loads this `.js`.

+- Serving this HTML will deliver the same experience as the original code, but with the browser needing to do no `import`-s.

 - Why bundle?

-  - If we didn't, each app would have had hundreds of requests
+- If we didn't, each app would have created hundreds of requests - one for each module that is imported.

-  - Most packages in NPM are not ESM (they're CommonJS).
-And those that are, some are "Faux ESM"
+- Most packages in NPM are not ESM (they're CommonJS), and so cannot be used in the browser.

-  - It enables weird thinks like "importing" CSS and "importing" images
+  And of those that are, many are "False ESM" that don't have extensions in their import specifiers, and so cannot be used natively in the browser.

+- Bundlers enable "importing" CSS and images, of which we won't talk about here, but are used extensively in frontend development.

+- Bundlers support optimizing the output JS via optimizations like minification of JS and "chunking".